US, Filipino forces start war drills in region facing Taiwan

-China will likely frown on the war drills given their relative proximity to Taiwan, which it claims as Chinese territory, but organizers said the exercises don’t envision any particular country as a target.
+China will likely frown on the war drills given their relative proximity to Taiwan, which it claims as Chinese territory, but organizers said the exercises don’t regard any particular country as a target.

 “The U.S. military and Armed Forces of the Philippines will train together to expand and advance shared tactics, techniques, and procedures that strengthen our response capabilities and readiness for real-world challenges,” said Maj.
 Gen. Jay Bargeron, the U.S. 3rd Marine division’s commanding general.
 “Our alliance remains a key source of strength and stability in the Indo-Pacific region.”